cainky/kylecain.me/content/post/no-meetings/index.md

 ---
 title: "Less Talk, More Action: Cut Through the Noise of Endless Meetings"
-description: "Imagine this: You're in a meeting room or Zoom call, listening to the discussion, but you can't help but glance at your mounting list of tasks.
-You're thinking about the code you could be debugging, the document you could be drafting, or the designs you could be reviewing.
-As the conversation continues to meander, going past the scheduled time limit, there's still a noticeable absence of concrete action items or documented decisions made, and as it concludes you are left with a lingering sense of ambiguity.

-Sound familiar?
-It should.
-According to a study by Atlassian, the average employee attends 62 meetings a month and considers half of them as time wasted.
+description: "According to a study by Atlassian, the average employee attends 62 meetings a month and considers half of them as time wasted.
 In a modern corporate landscape, meetings have become the default mode of communication and decision-making.
 But do they always serve our best interests?
 Quite frequently, the answer is no. An over-reliance on meetings can lead to wasted hours, dwindling productivity, and an overarching sense of meeting fatigue."
 slug: no-meetings
 date: 2023-08-27 00:00:00+0000
 image: cover.png